eddieantonio/redeploy/README.md

 To enable a new application for redeployment:

  1. Create a CGI script as `redeploy/redeploy/{app}`.
 The script is written in python3 but without a suffix.
  The easiest way is to `$ cp example {app}` with the `example` file in that directory and edit as needed.
  2. Create a secret key using `python3.6 ./redeploy/generate-secret.py {app}`
  3. Ensure all of the permissions are correct! `example` script has status `www-data:www-data` with mode `a+x` (executable for all).
 The generated `secret.key` has status `www-data:www-data` with mode `400`.
-The permissions should work with default apache configurations.
+The permissions should work with default Apache configurations.
  4. [Optional] Enable continuous deployment on Travis-CI.